 Using the revoked test certificates

-Use the revoked test NASH PKI certificate for Healthcare Provider Organisation to:
+Use the revoked test NASH PKI certificates for Healthcare Provider Organisation to:

-- check secure messaging cannot occur when one of the organisations has a revoked certificate.
-To test this use one of the test NASH PKI certificate for Healthcare Provider Organisations
+- check secure messaging can't occur when 1 of the organisations has a revoked certificate.
+Use 1 of the test NASH PKI certificate for Healthcare Provider Organisations to test this

-- confirm an organisation cannot access the NASH Test Directory when they use a revoked certificate.
+- confirm an organisation can't access the NASH Test Directory when they use a revoked certificate

 Installing test certificates